Nate Lowe Preview, Player Props: Rangers vs. Brewers

-On Friday, Nate Lowe (.222 on-base percentage in past 10 games, 144 points below season-long percentage) and the Texas Rangers face the Milwaukee Brewers, whose starting pitcher will be Brandon Woodruff.
-First pitch is at 8:05 PM ET.
+On Saturday, Nate Lowe (hitting .205 in his past 10 games) and the Texas Rangers face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 4:05 PM ET.

 Nate Lowe Game Info & Props vs. the Brewers